 With a Jungfrau Railways pass in hand, we hopped on the three-minute train journey from Grindelwald train station to Grindelwald Terminal.
 Grindelwald Terminal is a state-of-the-art ski terminal with a shopping center and restaurants.
 It is also the place where you catch the Gondola up to Eigergletscher before heading on to Jungfraujoch – Top of Europe.
 Read our full guide to Spectacular Switzerland, a Visit to Jungfraujoch – Top of Europe

 You can purchase tickets from Grindelwald or Interlaken to Jungfraujoch – Top of Europe in advance at Jungfrau Railways.
 We highly recommend a Top of Europe Pass to allow flexibility for the weather.
-Passes start at 3 days for 239 CHF ($260 USD)
+Passes start at three days for 239 CHF ($260 USD)

 Eiger Express